stuartfowler/CEMT/Documentation/threat-modelling.md

 ### Threat Actions

-The first step in drawing the Detailed Mal-Activity Diagrams is to insert [`ThreatActions`](./stereotypes.md#threataction) which represent the specific steps an attacker is taking at this point of the threat flow.
+The first step in drawing the Detailed Mal-Activity Diagrams is to insert [`ThreatAction`](./stereotypes.md#threataction)s which represent the specific steps an attacker is taking at this point of the threat flow.
 This is achieved by simply selecting `ThreatAction` from the drawing palette, placing it on the `CEMT Mal-Activity Diagram` and typing in a name for the `ThreatAction`.

-The purpose here is to create `ThreatActions` that define the steps the attacker needs to take to move between the input nodes and the output nodes of the `CEMT Mal-Activity Diagram`.
-That could be a single `ThreatAction`, as shown in the videos below, or it could be a number of sequential `ThreatActions`, or it could be parallel `ThreatActions` that represent multiple paths the attack may take from the input.
-The goal here is to manage the complexity of the threat model by appropriately grouping these detailed `ThreatActions` into `AggregatedActions` which are the basis of the [Intermediate Mal-Activity Diagrams](#intermediate-mal-activity-diagrams).
+The purpose here is to create `ThreatAction`s that define the steps the attacker needs to take to move between the input nodes and the output nodes of the `CEMT Mal-Activity Diagram`.
+That could be a single `ThreatAction`, as shown in the videos below, or it could be a number of sequential `ThreatAction`s, or it could be parallel `ThreatAction`s that represent multiple paths the attack may take from the input.
+The goal here is to manage the complexity of the threat model by appropriately grouping these detailed `ThreatAction`s into `AggregatedActions` which are the basis of the [Intermediate Mal-Activity Diagrams](#intermediate-mal-activity-diagrams).
 If these Detailed Mal-Activity Diagrams start to become too complex and confusing, the modeller should reassess whether the diagram could become more intuitive and understandable by adding another layer of `AggregatedActions`.

 https://user-images.githubusercontent.com/7237737/180129375-b821794b-79b5-4076-8328-e7339aaaa203.mp4

 ### Threat Difficulty

-Once the `ThreatActions` have been drawn, the modeller needs to assign a `Difficulty` property to each `ThreatAction`.
+Once the `ThreatAction`s have been drawn, the modeller needs to assign a `Difficulty` property to each `ThreatAction`.
 This property represents the difficulty of the step irrespective of any mitigations being in place.
 This is meant to represent a relative difficulty between the steps in your threat model, and is used in the [Risk Assessment](./risk.md) step of the analysis.

 As an example, inserting a removable media device into a USB port is trivially difficult, and any attacker would be able to do that, whereas a complex Electronic Attack that targets bespoke signal processors is likely to require a higher level of attacker expertise and resources.
 In this case, those steps on the Electronic Attack threat path would have a higher `Difficulty` value than those associated with inserting the removable media device.